georgwiese/MMDS-sose16/README.md

 We also found that the Stochastic Gradient Descent training was less stable than the random forest training.
 For these reason, we will focus on the random forest models in this section.

-The following plots show the RMSE and MPE values of the random forest models for the evaluation distrcts:
+The following plots show the RMSE and MPE values of the random forest models for the evaluation districts, using 5 trees with a maximum depth of 15:

 ![RMSE and MPE of the evaluation districts](images/model_evaluation/results.png)